YangmingZhou/RankAggregationProblem/README.md

-If you have any problem running the algorithm, please do not hesitate to contact us via the email: yangming.zhou@sjtu.edu.cn
+If you have any problem running the algorithm, please do not hesitate to contact us via email: yangming.zhou@sjtu.edu.cn

 # Rank Aggregation Algorithms
 1. Hybrid Evolutionary Ranking (HER)